'I think you called me a liar,' Warren told Sanders after debate

-Sen. Elizabeth Warren told fellow presidential candidate Sen. Bernie Sanders after the recent Democratic debate, "I think you called me a liar on national TV," according to audio broadcast by CNN Wednesday night.
+Sen. Elizabeth Warren told Sen. Bernie Sanders, her fellow presidential candidate, after the recent Democratic debate that "I think you called me a liar on national TV," according to audio broadcast by CNN on Wednesday night.

-The moment occurred following reports that Sanders had previously told Warren he didn't think a woman could win a presidential election.
-Warren, D-Mass., said it happened, and Sanders, I-Vermont, denied making the remark, including on the debate stage.
+The moment occurred following reports that Sanders, I-Vt., had previously told Warren, D-Mass., that he didn't think a woman could win a presidential election.
+Warren said it happened, and Sanders denied making the remark, including on the debate stage.

-Warren told Sanders, "I think you called me a liar on national TV," and Sanders responded, "What?" according to the audio played by CNN, and Warren repeated that he’d called her a liar.
+Warren told Sanders, "I think you called me a liar on national TV," and Sanders responded, "What?" according to the audio played by CNN.
+Warren repeated that he'd called her a liar.

 "Let's not do it right now," Sanders replied.
 "You want to have that discussion, we'll have that discussion," according to the audio.

-During the debate, Sanders denied telling Warren at a private meeting in 2018 that a woman couldn’t win.
+During the debate, Sanders denied having told Warren at a private meeting in 2018 that a woman couldn't win.

 "Anybody knows me knows that it's incomprehensible that I would think that a woman could not be president of the United States," Sanders said.

-Sanders was asked: "You're saying that you never told Sen. Warren that a woman could not win the election?" and Sanders replied: "That is correct."
+Sanders was asked: "You're saying that you never told Senator Warren that a woman could not win the election?"
+Sanders replied: "That is correct."

-Warren was then asked, "What did you think when Sen. Sanders told you a woman could not win the election?"
+Warren was then asked, "What did you think when Senator Sanders told you a woman could not win the election?"

-"I disagreed," Warren replied, then said, "Bernie is my friend, and I am not here to try to fight with Bernie."
+"I disagreed," Warren replied.
+Then she said, "Bernie is my friend, and I am not here to try to fight with Bernie.

 The moment was one of the more talked-about exchanges from Tuesday night's debate, which was co-hosted by CNN and the Des Moines Register.